The Best High-Iron Foods for Little One's Starting Solids

 3. Pair non-heme iron sources like beans with citrus fruits or bell peppers to boost iron absorption.

-How Can I Make Iron-Rich Baby Food?
+How Can I Make Iron-Rich Little One's Food?

 Parents can prepare simple iron rich meals at home: